chiangs/jamstack-2021-next-snipcart/README.md

-# Hyper Bros Trading Workshop Starter
+# Mechanical Bros Trading Workshop Starter

 Hey there!
-This is a starter project for my workshop [](https://github.com/colbyfayock/hyper-bros-trading-workshop).
-If you're just browsing around, learn more about my workshop over at: https://github.com/colbyfayock/hyper-bros-trading-workshop
+This is coursework for Colby Fayock's online course to integrate NextJS with Snipcart and Netlify.

 ## Getting Started